 - Each field can have up to 1,024 characters (except for the “Notes” field, which can have more).

 If you try an action that would put you beyond any of these limits, Google Contacts will show you an “over quota” error message.

 If you do hit a limit, consider merging duplicate contacts to make room for new additions.

 CoContacts shares all the information in a contact except the photo (we’re working on a photo-sharing add-on … if photo sharing is critical for you, email us about adding you to the alpha test for this feature.
-Note that, when this feature becomes available, unlike every other part of a contact, once a shared contact has a photo, only the group owner can change the photo that will be shared.)
+Note that, when this feature becomes available, unlike every other part of a contact, once a shared contact has a photo, only the label owner can change the photo that will be shared.)

 Yes, it’s that simple for them.
 They just have to accept the invitation they’ll receive via email after you invite them.

 In the rare case where you would like the owner of a large shared label changed from one user to another, CoContacts support can get this done for you as a $97 service incident, charged to your payment method on file.
 If you’d like that done, have an administrator email us the name of the label, the address of the new owner, and permission to charge your card the incident fee.
 Alternatively, you can certainly create a new label and populate it manually.